psmsmets/bitcare-photos/README.md

   }
 }

-// Call the asynchronous function processImagesAsync();
+// Call the asynchronous function with an optional prefix processImagesAsync('prefix_');

 ```